Blendify/blender-manual/blender_docs/manual/editors/3dview/object/editing/transform/clear_apply.rst

 Reset Values
    ToDo.
 Animated Transform to Deltas
-   Converts the "normal" transformation animations (animations done to the translation, scale, and rotation values) to Delta transforms.
+   Converts the "normal" transformation animations (animations done to the translation, scale, and, rotation values) to Delta transforms.
 To use this tool simply select the object with the animations that you want to convert press :kbd:`Ctrl-A` and select *Animated Transform to Deltas*.

+.. _bpy.ops.object.visual_transform_apply:

 Visual Transform
 ----------------